These Pecan Chocolate Chip Cookies are super soft and chewy. 1 bowl – 15 minutes to prepare – 10 ingredients.

 Remove the cookies as soon as they start looking dry on top.
 Don’t bake until they get color.
 They should be pale and look underbaked when you remove them from the oven.
 That is a key secret to the chewiest cookies possible.

-What I never do is baking cookies on a silicon mat.
+What I never do is baking cookies on a silicone mat.
 This never worked out for my cookie doughs.
 They stay too thick for my taste.
 Perfect soft and chewy cookies are not overly thick.
 About ½ inch is a nice thickness.

 You can get that thickness with a silicon mat too but then the cookie dough needs to be created in that way that it spreads enough anyway.